 Deputy Chief Benavidez earned his bachelor’s degree in Criminal Justice with a minor in Psychology from the University of Colorado, Denver, and his master’s degree in Emergency Management and Homeland Security from the Arizona State University.
 Mark holds Advanced, Supervisory, and Management POST certifications, and is a graduate of IACLEA’s Executive Development Institute.

-Lieutenant Rene Lino has served the California State University Northridge Police Department since 2008 and currently oversees the Investigations Unit.
+Commander Rene Lino has served the California State University Northridge Police Department since 2008 and currently oversees the Investigations Unit.

-Lieutenant Lino is a graduate of the International Association of Campus Law Enforcement Administrators Executive Development Institute and holds the following certifications: California Peace Officer Standards and Training (POST) Robert Presley Institute for Criminal Investigations specializing in Sexual Assault investigations; POST Supervisory and POST Management courses; Lieutenant Lino is a graduate of the Los Angeles County Sheriff’s Academy.
+Commander Lino is a graduate of the International Association of Campus Law Enforcement Administrators Executive Development Institute and holds the following certifications: California Peace Officer Standards and Training (POST) Robert Presley Institute for Criminal Investigations specializing in Sexual Assault investigations; POST Supervisory and POST Management courses; Lieutenant Lino is a graduate of the Los Angeles County Sheriff’s Academy.

-During his tenure at CSUN, Lieutenant Lino has achieved several citations for excellence in policing; including the Police Chief’s Award for Outstanding Performance (2011); Police Officer of the Year Award (2012 and 2013) and is a co-recipient of CSUN’s Jolene Koester Team Award - for his exemplary work in Community Policing.
+During his tenure at CSUN, Commander Lino has achieved several citations for excellence in policing; including the Police Chief’s Award for Outstanding Performance (2011); Police Officer of the Year Award (2012 and 2013) and is a co-recipient of CSUN’s Jolene Koester Team Award - for his exemplary work in Community Policing.

-Lieutenant Yolanda C. Abundiz is a homegrown CSUN alumnus who currently serves the campus community as the Patrol Operations Lieutenant.
+Commander Yolanda C. Abundiz is a homegrown CSUN alumnus who currently serves the campus community as the Patrol Operations Lieutenant.

 In 1996, Yolanda was hired as a student assistant for the CSUN Foundation as an analyst, processing donations reports.
 In March 1997, she moved to a permanent full-time position as the administrative assistant to the Chief of Police for the Police Department.
 In 2001, she attended and successfully completed the Los Angeles County Sheriff’s Academy.
 She served as a Police Officer until April 2006, when she promoted to Sergeant.
 In September 2021, Yolanda was appointed Patrol Operation Lieutenant, after successfully completing a process.